 DCR's Natural Heritage Program aims to preserve rare animal, plant, and insect species populations and natural communities through inventory, protection, and stewardship.
 The Natural Heritage Program has an environmental review section that reviews projects and permit applications.
-DCR does not have regulatory authority of animals, plants, or insects (but it does have consulting authority on plants and insects through
+DCR does not have regulatory authority of animals, plants, or insects (but it does have consulting authority on plants and insects through a memorandum of agreement with the Virginia Department of Agricultural and Consumer Services, which has regulatory authority for threatened and endangered plant and insect species).

-In 1996, JLARC found that DGIF and the Natural Heritage Program were not coordinating effectively.
+The majority of states' natural heritage programs are housed in a natural resource agency that also has responsibility for fish and wildlife.
+It is relatively uncommon for a natural heritage program to be housed in a state agency that focuses on conservation and recreation, but not fish and wildlife (as Virginia's program is).
+Seven other states house their natural heritage program in a state agency that does not have a fish and In 1996, JLARC found that DGIF and the Natural Heritage Program were not coordinating effectively.
 The JLARC report found that data exchanges were not being conducted as stipulated in a memorandum of agreement.
 The report also found poor working relationships.